Marketing Agencies: Top 5 Ways to Impress Your ClientsTop 5 Ways to Impress Your Clients

 Nothing is more frustrating for Ralph, or any other SMB owner than when a marketing firm that you’re paying $1,000/month won’t tell you exactly what they’re doing.
 Think about how infuriating that would be!

-Now imagine that you were spending $1,000 on that dinner.
+Now imagine that you were spending $1,000 to purchase the dinner.

 You would be frustrated, right?
 You would probably leave and never return.